-We reached out to directly to our contact at Yamaha USA to bring you this information directly from the source:
+We reached out to our contact at Yamaha USA to bring you this information directly from the source:

-It’s evident that even on lower end models, Yamaha, true to form, does not load their guitars with cheap, unbranded parts.
-This is one of the many reasons that makes me believe Yamaha is one of, if not the, most underrated guitar brand out there.
+It’s evident that even on lower-end models, Yamaha, true to form, doesn’t load their guitars with cheap, unbranded parts.
+This is one of many reasons I believe Yamaha is one of, if not the, most underrated guitar brand out there.

-So, if you want to try and keep your guitar sounding as close as possible to the original sound, you can absolutely check the table above and order the exact same strings.
-Otherwise,
+So if you want to try and keep your guitar sounding as close as possible to the original sound, you can absolutely check the table above and order the exact same strings.

 How Do I Know When to Change my Guitar Strings?